openmediavault/openmediavault-docs/ARM.rst

 	The mail field is used for cron jobs when the task is selected to run as specific user.
 By default users are created with ``/bin/nologin`` shell, this will prevent local and remote console access.

 Group
 	Add or remove users from specific groups.
 In linux groups can be used to control access to certain features and also for permissions.
-Adding a user to the ``sudo`` group will give root privileges on shell.
+Adding a user to the ``sudo`` group will give root privileges on shell or adding a user to ``saned`` will give user access to scanners.
 By default all users created in the |webui| are added to the ``users`` group (gid=100).

 Public Key
 	Add or remove public keys for remote access for a user.